RaphaeleL/build.h/README.md

 if (!run(&cfg)) {  // auto-releases on success or failure
     return 1;
 }
-// Note: use build_project(&cfg) if you need to keep the command after building
+// Note: use run_always(&cfg) if you need to keep the command after building
 ```

 Or build from scratch: